 - Alzheimer's Community Care (Organization) will provide training on its services and resources to the ADRC/Elder Helpline staff at least once a year and/or when new resources or services are available, updated sessions will be offered as needed. - The Organization will distribute information on its annual Alzheimer's Conference and caregiver forums including locations, times, dates, and benefits for caregivers/families, elders, and professionals, as well as financial assistance for caregivers if there is a cost (there is no cost for caregiver forums). - The Organization's Family Nurse Consultants are the voice, navigators, and communicators to families, human and health service networks, legal, etc., on services and resources, and in turn, share their needs and requests with the ADRC's staff when such assistance is needed. - The Organization's focus is keeping families together and in the home for as long as possible, hence community-based resources are a great benefit.
 This focus is to sustain families' safely with security, ensure their wellbeing and welfare, as well as preserving their dignity and integrity throughout the disease process while living in their homes and communities.
 However, long-term planning is always provided with assistance by a multi-disciplinary team when a change in a family's level of care is required.
-This focus diminishes any catastrophic issues as they arise due to the nature and insidiousness of Alzheimer's disease and/or the other neurocognitive disorders. - The 24/7 Alzheimer's Crisis Line and its website that provides facts, phone numbers and other life-impacting - and at times, life-saving information to the staff at the ADRCs, Adult and Protective Services, law enforcement, caregivers, families, etc. When needed, an Alzheimer's Family Nurse Consultant is on call and becomes accessible if that personal intervention is required.
+This focus and at times, life-saving information to the staff at the ADRCs, Adult and Protective Services, law enforcement, caregivers, families, etc. When needed, an Alzheimer's Family Nurse Consultant is on call and becomes accessible if that personal intervention is required.